OpenTranslationBible/open-bible/en-GB/21.Ecclesiastes/md/ecclesiastes-10.md

 Blessed is the land whose king is of noble birth, and whose princes eat at the proper time—for strength and not for drunkenness.

 ## Ecclesiastes 10:18
-Through laziness, the rafters sag; because of idle hands, the house leaks.
+Due to laziness, the rafters sag; because of idle hands, the house leaks.

 ## Ecclesiastes 10:19
 A feast is made for laughter, wine makes life joyful, and money is the answer to everything.